ycoroneos/LightDraw/paper/LIDR_detailed.md

 ###Light Property Packing
-The lightmap identifies the indices of the lights hitting a given fragment but, in order to shade the fragment, light properties must be fetched from a different table.
+The lightmap identifies the indices of the lights hitting a given fragment but, in order to actually shade the fragment, light properties must be fetched from a different table.
 LIDR uses 1D texture maps for the property tables because texture lookups are very fast in the gpu.
 Assembling these property tables is very straight forward and I used 4 1D textures to store: ambient, diffuse, specular, position+radius.
+Position and radius can be packed into a single vec4.
   ````
   glActiveTexture(GL_TEXTURE3);
   glBindTexture(GL_TEXTURE_1D, light_ambient_tex);